semgrep/semgrep-docs/docs/semgrep-cloud-platform/user-management.md

     <dt>Personal account</dt>
     <dd>Every person who signs into Semgrep Cloud Platform is first signed in to a <strong>personal account</strong>.
 In a personal account, your findings, projects, private rules, and scans are visible only to you.</dd>
     <dt>Organization (Org) account</dt>
     <dd>To collaborate with others, create an <strong>organization account</strong>.
 An organization account in Semgrep Cloud Platform requires an existing organization from GitHub or GitLab.
 Creating this type of account integrates Semgrep Cloud Platform with your organization.
-A user can be part of many Semgrep Cloud Platform organization accounts, provided that they are a member of that organization in their SCM (source code management) tool, such as GitHub or GitLab.</dd>
+A user can be part of many Semgrep Cloud Platform organization accounts, provided that they are a member of that organization in their SCM (source code management) tool, such as GitHub or GitLab.
+Semgrep Cloud Platform can also detect the organization's repositories available for scanning.</dd>
 </dl>

-Users from the same organization can sign in to Semgrep Cloud Platform with their SCM's credentials and are automatically added to the organization account.
-Semgrep Cloud Platform can also detect the organization's repositories available for scanning.

 In organization accounts, collaborators can collectively manage Semgrep Cloud Platform.
 By default, users can: